osuosl/timesync/source/draft_errors.rst

 #) informational text
 #) a ``values`` array containing variables relevant to the error, if any

-The existence of an 'error' key indicates an error.
+The existence of an "error" key indicates an error.

 In the docs following, string literals are indicated by double quotes (as in JSON standard), but use the ECMAScript 2015 string interpolation specification